 My Beach, Your Beach

-Over summer 2018, we are running a series of behaviour change interventions at three well known beaches: South Beach in Ayr, Fisherrow Sands in Musselburgh and Portobello Beach in Edinburgh.
+Over summer 2018, we ran a series of behaviour change interventions to improve bathing water quality at three well known beaches: South Beach in Ayr, Fisherrow Sands in Musselburgh and Portobello Beach in Edinburgh.

 SEPA's research has confirmed the link between our behaviour on the land and the cleanliness of the seawater.
 The bacteria in dog and gull fouling has a negative impact on water quality, so the campaign will trial a number of interventions to tackle these.
 Through encouraging dog owners to bag and bin dog waste and by removing additional food sources for gulls by promoting responsible disposal of litter, we are aiming to reduce the pollution arising from dog and gull poo at Scottish beaches.